jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 Object-oriented language constructs reify objects.
 Once identified expressly, objects can be composed in other objects, received and returned by object methods, and generally manipulated like numbers, strings and other [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen) of the program, even though merely constructs in an unexecuted file.
 No such affordances are made for the representation of state, on the other hand.
 State is a side-kick, a property, a quality (i.e. “stateful” or “statefulness”) adjacent to objects.
 And unlike the objects to which they may attach, state can only be _observed_ at runtime, rather than _expressed_ directly in a unexecuted file.

 `bankAccount` and `withdrawalAmount` identify objects, for example.
-Once identified, they can be recieved and returned from object methods and generally manipulated like other first-class citizens of the program, even though merely constructs in an unexectued file.
-By reifying these objects, however, the `balance` and `amount` state are religated to object qualities, observeable at runtime only through calls to `checkBalance` and `get`, respectively.
+Once identified, they can be received and returned from object methods and generally manipulated like other first-class citizens of the program, even though merely constructs in an unexecuted file.
+By reifying these objects, however, the `balance` and `amount` state are relegated to object qualities, observable at runtime only through calls to `checkBalance` and `get`, respectively.

 That objects indeed lack any express notion of state is highlighted by object signatures with more than one getter, where any such notion may only exist through definition, signature by signature: